scarletjs/scarlet/README.md

 ## Why you should choose Scarlet?

 Scarlet was written to elimante the complexities with creating interceptors.
 The project allows you to seamlessly integrate aop interception into your application, framework, or method.
-Here are a couple of reasons **Scarlet** was written:
+Here are a couple of reasons **Scarlet** was
+written:

 * Intercept all object members
 * Creation of interception events
 * Creation of asynchronous interceptors
-* Access to intercpted method details (method name,arguments, result, execution start and end date)
+* Access to intercepted method details

 ## Plugins